HarizHasan/chatkpt-bq/README.md

 **GCS_BUCKET_NAME** - ID of bucket where documents to be processed are stored.
 **GCS_FOLDER_PATH** - ID of folder in bucket where documents are stored, if any (leave as "" if N/A)
 **EMBEDDING_MODEL_ENDPOINT** - Endpoint ID of Google embedding model that will be used (recommended to use "text-embedding-005")
 **GENERATIVE_MODEL_ENDPOINT** - Endpoint ID of Google LLM that will be used.
-Refer to [https://cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-create-remote-model](Google Cloud documentation) on available models and how to structure the endpoint (use of a global endpoint is recommended).
+Refer to [Google Cloud documentation](https://cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-create-remote-model) on available models and how to structure the endpoint (use of a global endpoint is recommended).

 # Endpoints
 ChatKPT has two endpoints.